Occupational therapy for children

 Working in partnership with you: supporting children and young people to participate in what they need and want to do.

-During this time we understand that families and young people may want to contact services.
 If you have any queries or want advice in relation to your child’s condition you can contact the Children’s Complex Care and Speech and Language Therapy Administration Hub on 020 7266 8777.
-This phone line will be open 8am to 8pm, 7 days a week during the current situation.
+This phone line will be open 8am to 6pm, Monday to Friday.

 You can call this number if you want to get in touch with any of the following services:

 - Woodfield road Child Development Service including Psychology

 - CLCH Paediatric Nutrition and Dietetics

 We are a client-centred, Occupational Therapy service for children and young people.
 We promote engagement, performance and independence in meaningful, daily activities.
 We work together with families, schools and other services to achieve shared goals.